 Registration applicants may request amendments to the relevant template oil stock ticket contract or general terms and conditions.

-However, as stated in the registration document, the department’s strong preference is for no changes to be made to the department’s template.
+However, as stated in the registration document, the Department’s strong preference is not to change the Department’s template.

-Among other requirements, applicants must have reached in-principle agreement with the Department on the terms of the relevant template oil stock ticket contract and the general terms and conditions by the end of the clarification period to be eligible to participate in the following tender.
+Among other requirements, applicants must have reached in-principle agreement with the Department on the terms of the relevant template oil stock ticket contract and the general terms and conditions by the Registration Lodgement Date to be eligible to become registered to participate in the following tender.

 Yes.
-Only companies that have been successfully registered prior to closure of the clarification period will be provided with details of, and invited to participate in, the RFT process.
+Only entities that have been successfully registered will be provided with details of, and invited to participate in, the RFT process.

-7. My company tried to register after the clarification period, can we participate in this procurement?
+My company tried to register after the registration lodgement date, can we participate in this procurement?

-Companies that register after the clarification period may be able to participate in any future procurements (if any), and are encouraged to visit www.energy.gov.au/government-priorities/international-activity/oil-stock-ticketing for updates on future timings.
+Subject to successful registration, these entities may be able to participate in future procurements (if any), and are encouraged to visit oil stock ticketing for updates on future procurement rounds.

 All completed registration forms should be submitted via oil.tickets [at] environment.gov.au.

-While lodgement of these documents must occur no later than 09.00am, local time in Canberra on 16 July 2018 (23:00, 15 July 2018 GMT time), you are strongly encouraged to submit your registration application as early as possible.
-Registrations applications will be processed in the order that they are received.
+While lodgement of these documents must occur by no later than this time, entities are strongly encouraged to submit their registration application as early as possible.
+Registration applications will be processed in the order they are received.

-- companies offering to hold stocks in Australia; and
+- Entities offering to hold stocks in Australia; and

-- companies offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government.
+- Entities offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government.

 At present, the following countries have a government-to-government arrangement with the Australian Government: